VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against modern B B algorithms

 \section{Benchmarks against modern B\&B algorithms}

-Branch and Bound (B\&B) \cite{Wolsey1998} is a foundational framework for solving combinatorial optimization problems, including QUBO and Ising model formulations.
+Branch-and-Bound (B\&B)~\cite{Wolsey1998} is a foundational framework for solving combinatorial optimization problems, including QUBO and Ising model formulations.
 Over the years, numerous enhancements have been developed to improve its efficiency, focusing on solution-space pruning techniques and accelerating convergence.
-In this section, we compare VeloxQ solver against selected B\&B algorithms. including modern refinement of the algorithm developed by Quantagonia \cite{Quantagonia2023}.
+In this section, we compare VeloxQ against selected B\&B algorithms, including a modern refinement of the algorithm developed by Quantagonia~\cite{Quantagonia2023}.
+This benchmark focuses on dense pseudo-random instances where the search tree becomes expensive and pruning quality directly affects runtime and energy gap.

-This comparison aims to underscore the differences in performance and scalability among the tested approaches, with a focus on demonstrating the potential advantages of VeloxQ in multiple domains.
+This comparison highlights differences in performance and scalability among the tested approaches.
 Key evaluation metrics include solution quality, computational cost, and scalability to larger problem instances.
 The selected B\&B methods construct solutions iteratively by solving incremental subproblems, progressively appending spins to build the solution.
 This approach aligns naturally with the binary decision tree representation over fixed $\{-1, 1\}$ spin-like values.
 Memory efficiency is enhanced by maintaining a pool of stored partial solutions, while subtree selection is guided by heuristic bound functions.
 These functions are critical components that determine the effectiveness of each method.
-The choice of bound functions allows for a diverse range of methods \cite{Hner2024}, including modern implementations adopted in the industry \cite{Quantagonia2023, Chalkis2023, Huo2024}.
-For examples of benchmark instances, as well as scripts that were used to generate them see the online repository \cite{repository}.
+The choice of bound functions allows for a diverse range of methods~\cite{Hner2024}, including modern implementations adopted in the industry~\cite{Quantagonia2023, Chalkis2023, Huo2024}.